opensocdebug/osd-doc/src/index.rst

 The :doc:`Implementer Guides <04_implementer/index>` aim at people who want to integrate OSD into their own SoC designs, or want to develop software for an OSD-enabled SoC.

+The :doc:`Identifier Registry <05_idregistry/index>` lists all vendor identifiers used by OSD devices and products.

 .. toctree::
    :maxdepth: 1
    :caption: Documentation Parts